-Consolidation is performed by summarising the financial statements of the parent company and its subsidiaries, including the proportionate share of joint operations, which have been prepared in accordance with A.P.
+Consolidation is performed by summarising the financial statements of the parent company and its subsidiaries, including the proportionate share of joint operations, part-owned vessels and pool arrangements, which have been prepared in accordance with A.P.
 Moller - Maersk's accounting policies.
-Intragroup income and expenses, shareholdings, dividends, intra-group balances and gains on intra-group transactions are eliminated.
+Intra-group income and expenses, shareholdings, dividends, intra-group balances and gains on intra-group transactions are eliminated.
 Unrealised gains on transactions with associated companies and joint arrangements are eliminated in proportion to A.P.
 Moller - Maersk's ownership share.
 Unrealised losses are eliminated in the same way, unless they indicate impairment.

 Non-controlling interests' share of profit/loss for the year and of equity in subsidiaries is included as part of A.P.
-Moller - Maersk's profit and equity respectively but shown as separate items.
+Moller - Maersk's profit and equity respectively, but shown as separate items.